 There are a few occasions that really stand out.
 One was early in my career drafting Members Bills at the Clerk’s Office, like the Prostitution Law Reform Bill and the Abolition of the Death Penalty Bill.
 It’s remarkable how many important measures in New Zealand start as Members Bills, and being in the Chamber as these were debated was unforgettable—it had its moments, as you can imagine!
 Working closely with members, especially at a time when figures like Robert Muldoon and David Lange were in Parliament, was an early career highlight.

-Another key moment came during my time on the Branch Council, and later as President, of the Wellington Branch of the New Zealand Law Society (NZLS).
+Another key moment came during my time on the Branch Council and later as the President of the Wellington Branch of the New Zealand Law Society (NZLS).
 As one of the few in-house lawyers among many from private firms, there was some scepticism to overcome, but it was an opportunity to bring an in-house perspective to the table.
 One question that often came up was how the NZLS could balance its regulatory responsibilities with its role as a representative body.
 I sometimes wondered if the NZLS could do more to advocate publicly for the profession, but there was a sense that this could compromise its regulatory role.
 My experience with the Medical Council, where we support doctors' health and wellness alongside our regulatory responsibilities, gave me a different perspective on how regulatory bodies can support professionals.

 Then, at the Ministry of Health, I was part of the small, specialist team behind the Health Practitioners Competence Assurance Act (HPCAA).
 Working on legislation that has stood the test of time felt meaningful, and being part of that process was special.